eamsdev/MiniBlog/src/assets/posts/6_20230503_OAuth_DotNet_React.md

 7. If the user does not exist, then the user is created and signed in (via a cookie)
 8. Said cookie is sent on subsequent requests, is validated server-side to access protected resources

 As you can probably tell, the access token is short-lived, as we are only using it to access the user profile of the user logging in.
-There are downsides to this, which we will discuss later.

 ## Configuring your .Net Web Api for OAuth